cyberbotics/webots/docs/automobile/car.md

 #### TwoWheelerSimple

-Due to the presence of driver, the TwoWheelerSimple PROTO nodes have a slightly different organization.
+Due to the presence of driver, the TwoWheelerSimple PROTO node have a slightly different organization.
-Similar to CarSimple, the TwoWheelerSimple PROTO displayed bellow is just a common structure for the different versions of the two wheelers.
+Similar to CarSimple, the TwoWheelerSimple PROTO displayed below is just a common structure for the different versions of the two wheelers.

 ```
 PROTO TwoWheelerSimple {